 These may include:

 - Doctorate Extension Scheme – for those students who are close to completing their PhD in the UK, there may be the option to apply for a further 12 months’ leave under this scheme.
-Your Tier 4 sponsor must agree to continue sponsoring you and issue you with a new Certificate of Acceptance for Studies (CAS).
-You can apply for this scheme up to 60 days before the expected course end date stated on your new CAS.
-You cannot apply after your PhD is completed so it is crucial to plan ahead and apply in plenty of time.
+Your university sponsor must agree to continue sponsoring you and issue you with a new Certificate of Acceptance for Studies (CAS).

 Once you have successfully completed your course, you can use the additional 12 month period to further your chosen career or obtain invaluable work experience.
 You cannot extend your stay under this scheme so you would then need to switch into a different immigration category or leave the UK at the end of the 12 months.